SoftUni/Programming-Basics-Book-Python-EN/chapter-09-problems-for-champions-part-2.md

 In this chapter, we will review three additional tasks that belong to the category "**For Champions**", i.e. they are more complex than the rest of the tasks in this book.

-## More Complex tasks on the Studied Material
+## More Complex Tasks on The Studied Material

 Before we move on to particular tasks, we must clarify that these can be solved more easily with **additional knowledge in programming with Python** (functions, arrays, collections, recursion, etc.), but each solution that will be provided now only uses the material covered in this book.
 The goal is to learn how to construct **more complex algorithms** based on your knowledge collected up to the present moment.